nsafran1217/sn2-kernel-tools/README.md

 # Notes added after i did most of the work.

+# DO NOT USE THESE PATCHES
+** These are for reference only.
+Generate a patch from a branch in [https://github.com/nsafran1217/linux-sn2](https://github.com/nsafran1217/linux-sn2) **

 So im rediscovering this unfortunalty.

 Im just going to document the simple stuff I have, not the fancy scripts.
 If you need to bisect, relearn them.